mboysan/consensus-infra/aws/orchestrate/README.md

 necessary software and project dependencies, i.e. `P` stands for "Prepare".
 These playbooks should be executed only once.
 - `S<X>_<name>`: Playbooks starting with this naming pattern is used for reference purposes only, i.e. `S` stands for "Sample".
-We suggest using `T` playbooks (as described next) for performing the load tests.
+These are self-contained load test definitions that can be used as a reference to create new load tests.
+When executed, the results are sent to the `processor` node.
-- `T<X>_<name>`: Playbooks starting with this naming pattern is used to perform the load tests, i.e. `T` stands for "Test".
+- `T_<name>`: Playbooks starting with this naming pattern are used to define load testing configuration/template for a specific algorithm (raft, bizur etc.) or application (consensus, etcd etc.), i.e. `T` stands for "Test Template".
 - `W<X>_<name>`: Playbooks starting with this naming pattern is used to run a group of workloads, collect results and analyze metrics, i.e. `W` stands for "Workload".
 They run a group of `S` and `T` type playbooks in a sequence and analyzes metrics.
 - `util_<name>`: Playbooks starting with this naming pattern is used as utility tasks such as starting, stopping, cleanup etc. of hosts that are shared by all other playbooks.